 The additional quantities only accessible via this command, and not directly via the dump custom command, are as follows.

 Shapex, shapey, and shapez are defined for ellipsoidal particles and define the 3d shape of each particle.

 Quatw, quati, quatj, and quatk are defined for ellipsoidal particles and body particles and store the 4-vector quaternion representing the orientation of each particle.
 See the set command for an explanation of the quaternion vector.

 End1x, end1y, end1z, end2x, end2y, end2z, are defined for line segment particles and define the end points of each line segment.

 Corner1x, corner1y, corner1z, corner2x, corner2y, corner2z, corner3x, corner3y, corner3z, are defined for triangular particles and define the corner points of each triangle.

 This compute calculates a per-atom vector or per-atom array depending on the number of input values.
 If a single input is specified, a per-atom vector is produced.
 If two or more inputs are specified, a per-atom array is produced where the number of columns = the number of inputs.
 The vector or array can be accessed by any command that uses per-atom values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.